n8n-io/n8n-docs/docs/security/privileges.md

 - second approval

 ### View
-If a user doesn't have the view permission, the doctype will not be shown to him on the dashboard.
+If a user doesn't have the view permission, the document type will not be shown to him on the dashboard.

 ### Update
 Exporting documents is only possible if the user has the update permission.